 Having a roommate who is different from you can make for an amazing experience and help you grow as a person.
 If you end up having trouble finding commonalities, talk to the resident assistants in your residence hall.
 They can help out by facilitating conversations.

 Is my roommate going to like me?
 I really want this to work out.

 Making rash judgments based on a phone call, texts, or social snooping isn’t good for you or your roommate.
 You won’t really know them until you meet them face-to-face and spend time together.
 Until then, keep an open mind and be clear with them about expectations.

 This isn’t going well.
 Should I request a new roommate?

-Wait until you’ve spent some time with them in-person to make up your mind.
+Wait until you’ve spent some time with them in person to make up your mind.
 Setting clear boundaries can fix a lot of foreseeable issues.
-If you’re in conflict over deal-breaker issues, get advice from your RA.
+If you’re in conflict over deal-breaker issues, get advice from your resident assistant.
 They’re here to help you sort through them and decide if a change is necessary.